gvwilson/fiction/santas/index.md

 It's as if something was stuck in the elevator doors of your mind and making it go *ding! ding! ding!* over and over again.

-The zeppelin's captain waited patiently for Finner's doors to close.
+The airship's captain waited patiently for Finner's doors to close.
 The other elves glanced at him occasionally but didn't interfere: keeping an airship flying is tricky even in the best of circumstances, and if Finner had been paying attention